pivotal/LicenseFinder/readme.md

 ## Compatibility

-license_finder is compatible with ruby 1.9, and ruby 2.0.
-There is also experimental support for jruby.
+license_finder is compatible with ruby >= 1.9, and jruby.

 ## A note to gem authors / maintainers